-This burger has it all – salty halloumi in a slightly sweet buttery brioche bun with crunchy salad and an intense tangy, spicy and fresh chimichurri mayonnaise sauce!
-Our Ultimate Halloumi Burger will make you forget all about the traditional beef quarter pounders that you’ve been eating for years.
-Our Chimichurri Mayonnaise is the best halloumi burger sauce we’ve made so far!
+These veggie burgers have it all – salty halloumi in slightly sweet buttery brioche burger buns with crunchy salad and an intense tangy, spicy and fresh chimichurri mayonnaise sauce!
+Our Chimichurri Halloumi Burger will make you forget all about the traditional beef quarter pounders that you’ve been eating for years.
+Our Chimichurri Mayo is the best halloumi burger sauce we’ve made so far!
 Served with crispy oven-baked potato wedges, they are the best veggie burgers we make and they make a regular appearance on our menu!
 They’re a huge hit with the whole family and friends too!